kubevirt/community/design-proposals/vm-memory-dump.md

 It will be possible to ask for a PVC to be created with `--create` flag.
 In such case the required size will be calculated.

 ##### The process
-The trigger of memory dump will call a VM subresource that will add a memorydumpRequest to the VM status.
+The trigger of memory dump will call a VM subresource endpoint which will look like this:
+`/apis/subresources.kubevirt.io/v1alpha3/namespaces/<vm-namespace>/virtualmachines/<vm-name>/memorydump`

+The VM subresource endpoint will recieve a rest request containing the pvc name the user want to dump the memory to.
+It will patch the vm status with a memoryDumpStatus stating the volume-name and Phase `Binding`.
+The memoryDumpStatus will look something like this:

+`
+// MemoryDumpStatus represent the memory dump request status and info type MemoryDumpStatus struct {
+	// VolumeName is the name of the pvc that will contain the memory dump VolumeName string `json:"volumeName"`
+	// Phase represents the memory dump phase
+	Phase MemoryDumpPhase `json:"phase,omitempty"`
+	// TimeStamp represents the time the memory dump was completed TimeStamp *metav1.Time `json:"timestamp,omitempty"`
+}

+type MemoryDumpPhase string

+const (
+	// The memorydump is during pvc binding MemoryDumpBinding MemoryDumpPhase = "Binding"
+	// The memorydump is in progress
+	MemoryDumpInProgress MemoryDumpPhase = "InProgress"
+	// The memorydump is completed
+	MemoryDumpCompleted MemoryDumpPhase = "Completed"
+	// The memorydump is being unbound
+	MemoryDumpUnBinding MemoryDumpPhase = "Unbinding"
+)
+`

+In the virt controller once getting the update of the memoryDump in state of binding it will bind the pvc to the vm by updating the vm volumes with the memoryDump pvc.
-The request will cause the binding of the PVC to the vm (if the pvc is not bounded yet) after that the pvc will be mounted to the virt-launcher that will trigger the guest memory dump `virDomainCoreDump` command with `VIR_DUMP_MEMORY_ONLY` flag to be executed by virt-launcher.
+After that the status of the memoryDump will be updated to `InProgress` which will be cause the volume to be mounted to the virt-launcher, same as done in the hotplug process, other then the end of the process that instead of attaching the volume to the VMI it will trigger the guest memory dump `virDomainCoreDump` command with `VIR_DUMP_MEMORY_ONLY` flag to be executed by virt-launcher.
-(Check out [virDomainCoreDump](https://libvirt.org/html/libvirt-libvirt-domain.html#virDomainCoreDump) for reference) After the dump is complete it will unmount the pvc from virt-launcher.
+(Check out [virDomainCoreDump](https://libvirt.org/html/libvirt-libvirt-domain.html#virDomainCoreDump) for reference) After the dump is complete the timestamp and status of the memory dump will be updated and it will unmount the pvc from virt-launcher.
-The PVC will remain bounded to the VM - will be kept in the VM volumes and have an updated status and timestamp in the VM status.
+The PVC will remain bound to the VM - will be kept in the VM volumes and have the updated status and timestamp in the VM status as mentioned.

 #### remove memory dump from VM
 Run a virtctl command to remove a memory dump from a VM.
 This new API will look as follows: